Explore health content from A to Z.

 I need information about...

 You just had a procedure to remove a lump or a sample of tissue from your breast.
 After surgery, be sure to have an adult drive you home and to follow the guidelines on this sheet.
-Make a follow-up appointment as directed by our staff.
+Make a follow-up appointment as directed by your health care provider.

 The following are common after a lumpectomy or breast biopsy: